rlevy/quantitative-inference-spring-2025/assets/syllabus/syllabus_top.markdown

 ## Class Description

   As the empirical domain of brain & cognitive sciences research continues to grow, the data used for scientific inference have become more diverse and complex.
 These data often require complex analytic techniques not extensively covered in core introductory classes, and the skill to use these techniques appropriately in practice to yield scientifically valid inferences and insights.
-This course in the second half of spring 2024 builds on a foundational understanding and practical competence in concepts in probabilistic and statistical inference to be obtained inthe first half of the semester by covering key analytic techniques including causal inference, hierarchical/multilevel regression, and high-dimensional/multivariate methods.
-I place special emphasis on conceptual understanding of statistical techniques and on ensuring alignment between one's scientific questions and how statistical models are formulated and used in data analysis.
+This spring 2025 course build a foundational understanding and practical competence in concepts in quantitative inference to be obtained inthe first half of the semester by covering key analytic techniques including probability theory, causal inference, Bayesian and frequentist statistical methods, regression, hierarchical/multilevel models, nonparametric models, and high-dimensional/multivariate methods.
+I place special emphasis on conceptual understanding of quantitative techniques and on ensuring alignment between one's scientific questions and how models are formulated and used in data analysis.

 ## Class organization